smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/14 - Join Algorithms.md

 8. Monitor query performance: Regularly monitoring query performance is important for identifying performance issues and making necessary improvements.
 Use tools like the SQL Server Profiler or the EXPLAIN PLAN statement to monitor performance.

 9. Keep statistics up to date: The database's optimizer uses statistics to determine the best execution plan for a query.
-Keeping statistics up to date can help ensure that the optimizer makes the best decision and your queries run efficiently.
+Keeping statistics up to date can help ensure that the optimizer makes the best decision and that your queries run efficiently.

 ---------------------------------------------------------